thephpleague/csv/docs/9.0/reader/record-mapping.md

 - The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible for type casting the record value.
 If not present, the mechanism will try to resolve the typecasting based on the propery or method argument type.
 - The `castArguments` argument enables controlling typecasting by providing extra arguments to the `TypeCasting` class constructor.
 The argument expects an associative array and relies on named arguments to inject its value to the `TypeCasting` implementing class constructor.

+<p class="message-notice">You can use the mechanism on a CSV without a header row but it requires
+adding a <code>Cell</code> attribute on each property or method needed for the conversion.</p>

 <p class="message-warning">The <code>reflectionProperty</code> key can not be used with the
 <code>castArguments</code> as it is a reserved argument used by the <code>TypeCasting</code> class.</p>